ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/NFS.md

 **Notes**
 + `FOLDERNAMESOURCE` is the shared folder name on the source node and `FOLDERNAMETARGET` is the folder name of the shared folder mount folder on the node.
 (To avoid confusion, the `FOLDERNAMESOURCE` and `FOLDERNAMETARGET` is better to be the same)
 + `SOURCEHOSTNAME` is the IP address or hostname of the node that provides the shared folder
-+ Check with `df -h` to see whether or not the shared folder has been mounted

 <p align="center">
 	<a href="https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Configurations/SSH.md">